sourceryinstitute/MORFEUS-Source/developer-doc/FV-API.md

 Numerical Algorithms
 --------------------

-Morfeus-FV solves transport equations using explicit finite-difference time advancement and cell-based finite-volume scheme spatial discretizations.
+Morfeus-FV solves transport equations using explicit finite-difference time advancement and cell-based finite-volume spatial discretizations.
 For a complete description of the alogorithms employed in Morfeus-FV, refer to the dissertation by S. [Toninel (2006)].
 More recent work has involved modernization of the code using the modular and object-oriented programming (OOP) features of Fortran 2008, including